Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Advantage 3: Increasing workforce productivity

-One study found that 94% of UK workers chose the flexibility to work from home as the top way to increase their productivity and happiness.
+One study found that 94% of UK workers chose the flexibility to work remotely as the top way to increase their productivity and happiness.

-US workers cited bonuses as the top reason, but working from home came in a close second for 91% of people.
+US workers cited bonuses as the main reason, though working from home came in a close second for 91%.

 Flexible working can help companies reduce environmental impact by lowering commute-related carbon emissions.